| Twentieth Dynasty It is only in passing that reference can be made to the buildings erected by

 were ordered by him and, at least in one case, the condemned were

 imprisoned until the king should decide what their punishment should be.
+In the wider historical sense, the importance of these happenings at

 Thebes lies rather in the hints of great political occurrences let drop by